A General Theoretical Paradigm to Understand Learning from Human Preferences: : with identity mapping

 We now discuss how to approximate the loss in Equation~\eqref{eq:ipo-loss-sa} with an empirical dataset.
 As in our earlier discussion, the empirical dataset $\mathcal{D}$ takes the form $(y_{w,i}, y_{l,i})_{i=i}^N$.
 Note that each datapoint $( y_{w_,i}, y_{l, i})$ contributes two terms to an empirical approximation of Equation~\eqref{eq:ipo-loss-sa}, with $(y, y', I(y, y')) = (y_{w,i}, y_{l,i}, 1)$, and also $(y, y', I(y, y')) = (y_{l,i}, y_{w,i}, 0)$.
 This symmetry is important to exploit, and leads to a reduction in the variance of the loss.
 The overall empirical loss is therefore given by

 which up to a constant equals:

-This simplified form of the loss provides some valuable insights on the way in which \ipo optimizes the policy $\pi$: \textbf{(i)} \ipo learns from preferences dataset simply by increasing the log-likelihood ratio $\log(\pi(y_{w})/\pi(y_{l}))$ by a constant $\frac{\tau^{-1}}2$.
-So the weaker the regularisation becomes, the higher would be the log-likelihood ratio of $y_w$ to $y_l$. \textbf{(ii)} \ipo , unlike \dpo, always regularizes its solution towards $\piref$ by controlling the distance between the log-likelihood ratios $\log(\pi(y_{w})/\pi(y_{l}))$ and $\log(\piref(y_{w})/\piref(y_{l}))$, thus avoiding the over-fitting to the preference dataset.
+This simplified form of the loss provides some valuable insights on the way in which \ipo optimizes the policy $\pi$: \ipo learns from preferences dataset simply by regressing the gap between log-likelihood ratios $\log(\pi(y_{w})/\pi(y_{l}))$ and $\log(\piref(y_{w})/\piref(y_{l}))$ to $\frac{\tau^{-1}}2$.
+So the weaker the regularisation becomes, the higher would be the log-likelihood ratio of $y_w$ to $y_l$.
+In other words \ipo , unlike \dpo, always regularizes its solution towards $\piref$ by controlling the gap between the log-likelihood ratios $\log(\pi(y_{w})/\pi(y_{l}))$ and $\log(\piref(y_{w})/\piref(y_{l}))$, thus avoiding the over-fitting to the preference dataset.
+We summarize the sampled \ipo in Algorithm \ref{algo:sample.ipo}: